Bascanichthys paulensis

 Bascanichthys paulensis is an eel in the family Ophichthidae (worm/snake eels).
 It was described by Margaret Hamilton Storey in 1939.
-It is a tropical, marine eel which is known from Sao Paulo, Brazil, in the western Atlantic Ocean.
+It is a tropical, marine eel which is known from the coast off Sao Paulo, Brazil in the western Atlantic Ocean.
+There is also a population from Pointe-Noire Bay, Democratic Republic of Congo, (formerly described as B. congoensis) in the eastern Atlantic Ocean.
+Males can reach a maximum total length of 62.3 cm.